-I am a fan of the Frog and Toad series by Arnold Lobel, so this week, I will be discounting the bundle to $6.00 ($1.50 per unit).
-The set includes Frog and Toad Are Friends, Frog and Toad Together, Frog and Toad All Year, and Days with Frog and Toad.
 Each chapter of each book is done in a before/during/after style, so it is definitely a Print and Go unit that you can use with guided reading groups or partner work.
 A variety of activities are included to address many different comprehension, vocabulary, and writing skills.
 Here is a preview of the four units, and you can access the link by clicking [here] or on the image below.
 Use the code: iteachela to save 10%

 Finally, I thought I’d share a few video clips I found.
 The first one is only 3 minutes, but the footage is incredible.
 It teaches the life cycle of the frog.